Fiber Facts

 10-14 Micron

 Silk fiber comes to us from a trusted supplier from the region of Jiangsu Zhejiang in China.
-Silk is one of the oldest fibers known to man.
-Mulberry silk is from silkworms that are fed only mulberry leaves.
+Silk production owes its existence to one of the oldest natural fibers known to man.
+Mulberry silk comes from silkworms that are fed only mulberry leaves.
+Silk production is arguably the most natural of all.
 The silkworm spins a cocoon of silk that our supplier processes into fiber which we use to make our luxury yarns.
+Due to its unique feel and natural luster, it has long been a favorite within the fashion industry which keeps silk production a vibrant and profitable business.

 WOOL